-Former Principal trombone of the Florida West Coast Symphony (now the Sarasota Orchestra, Fla.), Diehl has also performed with the Florida Orchestra (Tampa), and the Chicago Symphony Orchestra, where he made a recording in 1989 of the music of Verdi's Opera Highlights with Sir Georg Solti.
+Former Principal Trombonist of the Sarasota Orchestra (then named the Florida West Coast Symphony), Mr. Diehl has also performed with the Florida Orchestra (Tampa), and most notably with the Chicago Symphony Orchestra, where he made a recording in 1989: Verdi's Opera Highlights with Sir Georg Solti.
 He has also performed under such notable conductors as Luciano Berio, Leonard Bernstein, Eduarto Mata, Gunther Schuller, Stanislaw Skrowaczewski, Stephan Sanderling, Bernard Haitink, Jahja Ling, Michael Tilson Thomas, and Leonard Slatkin.

-One of Diehl’s passions is performing in Chamber Music settings, and has been active throughout his performing career, from Brass Quintets to performing as a soloist within an unlike ensemble, such as Roger Goeb’s Quartet for String Quartet and Trombone at Musicorda String Festival.
-He is a member of two working brass quintets, Epic Brass with whom he has toured and taught extensively, and Innovata Brass, a current group of wonderful players touring and recording their unique program of music.
-Past performances include member of New World Brass, made up of principal players from the New World Symphony, with whom he toured and recorded Ingolf Dahl’s Music from Brass on Argo label, as well as performances at the US Embassy in Paris, in Monaco, and in the Cayman Islands.
+One of Mr. Diehl’s passions is performing Chamber Music.
+He has been active throughout his career in groups from Brass Quintets to solo work within an unlike ensemble, such as Roger Goeb’s Quartet for String Quartet and Trombone (performed at the Musicorda String Festival).
+He is a member of two working brass quintets, Epic Brass (with whom he has toured and taught extensively), and Innovata Brass (a wonderful group of Boston-based players who tour and record a unique program of music).
+Mr. Diehl is a former member of the New World Brass, a quintet made up of the principal players of the New World Symphony, with whom he toured and recorded Ingolf Dahl’s Music for Brass (from Defining Dahl, on the Argo label).
+He has also performed at the US Embassies in Paris, in Monaco, and in the Cayman Islands.